The Five Tenets of Health

 Activity

-Activity: including exercise and rest at the right time, in the right quantity
+Activity: including mental, spiritual and physical exercise and rest at the right time, in the right quantity

-While we often focus on exercising or doing more, sometimes we may ignore our body’s need for less.
-It is easy to think that we should exercise longer or harder, or do more than what we feel the spirit for, on any given day.
+While we often focus on doing more with our bodies or minds, sometimes we may ignore our need for less.
+It is easy to think we should be more active longer or harder, or more than what we feel the spirit for, on any given day.
 Conversely, while many of us find ourselves overstimulated and are often acutely aware of this, sometimes we may find ourselves stagnating in one way or another, either subtly or in more obvious ways.

 Some questions to ask ourselves related to activity: